-- What is your process in securing a deal for a Distressed Sale?
+- What is your process for securing a deal for a distressed sale?

 How much do buyer’s agents cost?

-Well, a buyer’s agent is independent and shouldn’t receive a benefit.
-Not from the sale of the property, or any partners involved in the transaction.
+Well, a buyer’s agent is independent and shouldn’t receive a benefit from the sale of the property or any partners involved in the transaction.
 So that means no money from developers, real estate agents, mortgage brokers, solicitors and banks.

-So before choosing a buyer’s agent, it’s best to ask if they’ll receive any incentive outside of your payment.
+Before choosing a buyer’s agent, it’s best to ask if they’ll receive any incentive outside your payment.

-You will need to clarify moving forward if your agent receives an outside incentive or kickback.
-And whether they are obliged to disclose this to you.
+Before moving forward, you will need to clarify if your agent receives an outside incentive or kickback.
+And whether or not they are obliged to disclose this to you.

 How much is a buyer’s agent fee?

-Understand that buyer’s agent have two ways they’ll charge for their services; either a fixed fee or a percentage of the purchase price.
+Generally, buyer’s agents have two ways they’ll charge for their services; either a fixed fee or a percentage of the purchase price.

 How to get the most out of your buyer’s agent?

-In this chapter, I’m going to show you my favourite tips when it comes to finding a buyers agent.
+In this section, we will show you our favourite tips for finding a buyer’s agent.

 How to hire the right buyer’s agent:

-- Check the buyer’s agent licenses.
-They should be a fully licensed real estate agent, with a minimum of two years experience as a buyer’s agent.
+- Check the buyer’s agent licences.
+If they are in Queensland, they should be a fully licensed real estate agent with a minimum of two years of experience as a buyer’s agent.

 - Be able to show you a history of buying properties.
-Aim for a minimum of two purchases per month.
+Aim for a minimum of 2 purchases per month.

 - Have great reviews on Google Reviews, their website and other websites.
 You can even ask to speak to their previous clients for an honest review.